-For something with such a complex flavor, it is surprisingly simple to pull together, and you can store it for weeks!
-In just 15 minutes, you can create a sauce that goes well on meat, rice, vegetables, fish, noodles, and more!
+It is surprisingly simple to pull together for something with such a complex flavor, and you can store it for weeks!
+In just 15 minutes, you can create a sauce that goes well on chicken, rice, vegetables, salmon, noodles, and more!

 Teriyaki highlights the tang of orange juice and rice vinegar with richly sweet brown sugar, salty soy sauce, garlic, and a spicy kick of ginger.